-The reversibility of hormonal male contraceptive regimens is clearly established by an integrated re-analysis which pooled primary data from over 90% of all hormonal male contraceptive studies reported to show that all regimens show full reversibility within a predictable time course (198).
-This comprehensive review of the recovery of 1549 healthy eugonadal men, aged 18-51 years, who underwent 1283.5 man-years of treatment and 705 man-years of post-treatment recovery, showed the median times for recover to sperm densities of 10 and 20 million per mL were 2.5 months (2.4-2.7) and 3.0 months (2.9-3.1), respectively.
+The reversibility of hormonal male contraceptive regimens is clearly established by an integrated reanalysis that pooled primary data from over 90% of all hormonal male contraceptive studies reported to show that all regimens show full reversibility within a predictable time course (234).
+This comprehensive review of the recovery of 1549 healthy eugonadal men, aged 18-51 years, who underwent 1283.5 manyears of treatment and 705 man-years of posttreatment recovery, showed the median times for recover to sperm densities of 10 and 20 million per mL were 2.5 months (2.4-2.7) and 3.0 months (2.9-3.1), respectively.
 Covariables such as age, ethnicity and hormonal or sperm output kinetics had significant but minor influence on the rate, but not the extent, of recovery.

-Acceptability of a hormonal male contraceptive is high across a wide range of countries and cultures in potential male as well as female users (11).
-Willingness to use a hypothetical hormonal male contraceptive averaged 55% (range 29-71%) in an extensive, population representative survey of 9342 men aged 18-50 year from 9 countries (4 Europe, 3 South America, Indonesia and USA) with consistency across a wide range of socio-economic and cultural settings (199, 200).
-Similar findings are reported in a 4-country study (UK, South Africa, Hong Kong, Shanghai) with 44-83% in each center (201) as well as 75% in Australia willing to try a hormonal male contraceptive (202).
-A majority of men in a US study were satisfied with and would recommend a transdermal gel-based hormonal contraceptive (203) and a majority of Chinese men were satisfied with monthly injections (204).
-Female partners from a variety of cultures also indicate high acceptability in a survey of 1894 women in 4 countries, among whom 40-78% would support and trust their male partners in stable relationships to use a hormonal male contraceptive (205).
-Corroborating the acceptability of hormonal male contraception are findings from experimental studies of prototype regimens for up to 12 months usage in which most participants confirm high levels of satisfaction and willingness to try a commercial product (203, 204, 206, 207).
+Acceptability of a hormonal male contraceptive is high across a wide range of countries and cultures in potential male as well as female users (12).
+Willingness to use a hypothetical hormonal male contraceptive averaged 55% (range 29-71%) in an extensive, population representative survey of 9342 men aged 18-50 yr from 9 countries (4 Europe, 3 South America, Indonesia and USA) with consistency across a wide range of socio-economic and cultural settings (235, 236).
+Similar findings are reported in a 4-country study (UK, South Africa, Hong Kong, Shanghai) with 44-83% in each center (237) as well as 75% in Australia willing to try a hormonal male contraceptive (238).
+A majority of men in a US study were satisfied with and would recommend a transdermal gel-based hormonal contraceptive (239)

+and a majority of Chinese men were satisfied with monthly injections (240).
+Female partners from a variety of cultures also indicate high acceptability in a survey of 1894 women in 4 countries, among whom 40-78% would support and trust their male partners in stable relationships to use a hormonal male contraceptive (241).
+Corroborating the acceptability of hormonal male contraception are findings from experimental studies of prototype regimens for up to 12 months usage in which most participants confirm high levels of satisfaction and willingness to try a commercial product (239, 240, 242, 243).

-Modern safety evaluation for hormonal contraceptive methods requires long-term, large scale studies of marketed products (208).
-Consequently, in the absence of any marketed male contraceptive, no long-term safety profile can be discerned.
-Nevertheless, 4 decades of clinical trials have consistently identified mainly minor adverse effects in short- or medium-term studies of prototype male hormonal contraception regimens (1, 7, 192).
-This was verified in a unique, placebo-controlled study of a combined androgen-progestin regimen which again proved highly effective at reversible suppression of sperm output, although the inclusion of a placebo arm rendered it ethically impossible to evaluate contraceptive efficacy but provided insight into drug-related side effects (10).
-The study confirmed the benign medium-term safety profile for this prototype regimen in observing few serious adverse effects, none attributable to the steroid regimen, and, among the non-serious adverse effects reported, expected androgenic effects (acne, weight gain, sweating, changes in mood or libido) were more frequent than placebo but mild and rarely led to discontinuation (10).
-Nevertheless, the long-term safety evaluation of novel contraceptives requires large scale observational studies of extensively used drugs to define low frequency risks but can only occur after the marketing of suitable products.
+Modern safety evaluation for hormonal contraceptive methods requires long-term, large scale studies of marketed products (244).
+Consequently, in the absence of any marketed male contraceptive, no longterm safety profile can be discerned.
+Nevertheless, 4 decades of clinical trials have consistently identified mainly minor adverse effects in short- or medium-term studies of prototype male hormonal contraception regimens (1, 8, 228).
+This was verified in an unique, placebo-controlled study of a combined androgenprogestin regimen which again proved highly effective at reversible suppression of sperm output although the inclusion of a placebo arm rendered it ethically impossible to evaluate contraceptive efficacy but provided insight into drug-related side effects (11).
+The study confirmed the benign medium-term safety profile for this prototype regimen in observing few serious adverse effects, none attributable to the steroid regimen, and, among the non-serious adverse effects reported, expected androgenic effects (acne, weight gain, sweating, changes in mood or libido) were more frequent than placebo but mild and rarely led to discontinuation (11).
+Nevertheless, the longterm safety evaluation of novel contraceptives requires large scale observational studies of extensively used drugs to define low frequency risks but can only occur after the marketing of suitable products.